syedmurtaza108/chucker-flutter/README.md

 * Localization (Current support for English 🇺🇸 and Urdu 🇵🇰)
 * Searching🔍 and sharing👯
 * Json responses in tree form 🌴 (Thanks to <a href="https://pub.dev/packages/flutter_json_viewer/install">Flutter Json Viewer</a>)

-### Hide-Header

-**Warning** The data stored by Chucker Flutter may contain sensitive information such as Authorization headers.

-It is intended for **use during development**, and not in release builds or other production deployments.

-You can redact headers that contain sensitive information by calling `redactHeader(String)` on the `ChuckerInterceptor`.

 ### Libraries